Last updated on March 23, 2026

 Honorable Mention: Celestial Convergence

-Celestial Convergence is an enchantment that makes the player with most life or tied with most life win the game.
+Celestial Convergence is an enchantment that makes the player with the most life win the game, or draw the game if two or more players are tied for highest life total.
 Of course, you can win if you’re that player, but the template here is a little different, so it didn’t make our list.

 Exiling is possible via cards like Chrome Mox, delving it, or hating it via Faerie Macabre.
 Either way, you can see that it's very, very hard to pull this off, and in EDH it’s almost impossible because cards can’t have the same name.
 Unless you use name-changing cards in silver border, you can’t.
 The best use for Hedron Alignment in EDH is in scry-heavy decks since you can scry at will if you have enough mana.